 Opened in 1794, the Sleaford Navigation ran from the River Witham at Chapel Hill to the centre of Sleaford.

 The waterway is navigable as far as Cobblers Lock, where full length narrowboats can wind.
-On the far side of the village of South Kyme there is a low bridge.
+On the far side of the village of South Kyme there is a low bridge at Ferry Farm, 1.8 miles above the village.
 The height of this bridge is indicated on the guillotine gate at Taylors Lock, the first lock up from the Witham.
-There are visitor moorings in South Kyme and a winding hole beyond the village for boats unable to negotiate the low bridge.
+There are visitor moorings in South Kyme and a winding hole 1.2 miles beyond the village for boats unable to negotiate the low bridge.

 Restoration of the Sleaford Navigation

 Sleaford Navigation Trust has restored the waterway from the River Witham to the current head of navigation at Cobblers Lock.
 Two of the seven locks have so far been restored.